What is a Good Alternative for High School?

 The Learning Environment

 Beyond that, schooling from home eliminates the commute time to and from a school building.
-Time that might have been spent in the car or bus before can now be used for learning or other productive tasks.
+The time that might have been spent in the car or bus before can now be used for learning or other productive tasks.

 Cyber School Scheduling Options